Content

-Jax’s top tips for couples who want great wedding pics!
+Tips for couples who want great wedding photos

-My average time at a wedding is between 10 and 12 hours, which I know, is more than most photographers, but I feel that you need time to capture all the details.
+My average time at a wedding is between 10 and 12 hours which I know, is more than most photographers, but I feel that you need time to capture the spirit of the day, interesting portraits and real emotion.
 I hate rushing and I love capturing all the moments in between!
+People tend to forget that I am there when I am shooting the the whole event and this is I get the best documentary type of pics.
+These are my favourites

 This is how I would structure my day:

-Here is an example of how I would structure the day for my middle and higher package in May/ June: (you can see my no rushing policy here)
+Here is an example of how I would structure the day for my middle and higher package in Durban in March at wedding where there isn’t lots of driving between destinations: (you can see my “no rushing” policy here) This would be for a couple who wanted both documentary images and portraits.

-12.00: Reception to be ready for photographer to take photos of details.
+12.00: Photographer to take photos of reception decor

 3.30: Wedding